 - Application form- This is the first information you will put in to the online application system.

 - Visiting Medical Students Health form, vaccination, and/or serological records.
-Please note that the TB test must come from an approved country.
-If it is not from an approved country, you will have to get a TB test in the U.S. List of unapproved countries for TB tests
+Please note that the TB test must come from within the United States.
+No outside TB tests will be accepted.

-- Cover letter- This letter should outline your personal educational goals that you hope to realize through studying abroad, specifically at the University of North Carolina, as well as your long-term career plans.
+- Letter of Intent- This letter should outline your personal educational goals that you hope to realize through engaging in a clinical elective at UNC Hospitals as well as your long-term career plans.

 - CV or Resumé